DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "?"

-"From the known to me records: cryptids were able to perform assault of the city which was 1,500 kilometres away.
+"From the records I know: cryptids were able to perform assault of a city which was 1,500 kilometres away.
-So to say these guys are able to traverse this much by just running over ground."
+So these guys are able to traverse this much by just running over ground."

 In the end cryptids are just enormous.
 Therefore their sense of distance is different.
-What would be like one kilometre for the human or the elf, wouldn't feel more than few meters to them.
+What would be like one kilometre for a human or elf, wouldn't feel more than few meters to them.

 _From that place it takes 3 hours on car._

-_Even if it is more than 100 kilometres of straight path, we cannot be careless._
+_Even if it is more than a 100 kilometres of straight path, we cannot be careless._

 "It cannot hurt to be vigilant, don't you think?"

 "I understand.
-Thee are such sort of human, after all."
+Thee are that sort of a human, after all."

-Elven shrine maiden squinted.
+The elven shrine maiden squinted.
-Which looked as she was amused by him.
+It looked as if she was amused by him.

-"It would seem it is me who wasn't taking thee seriously...
+"It would seem it was me who wasn't taking thee seriously...
 Hey, Rinne, let us go now.
 Time to patrol."

 "Yup, Kai, I'll be back soon."

-Just like that with light footsteps, both girls headed into darkness of the forest in front of Kai's eyes.
+Just like that with light footsteps, the two girls headed into the darkness of the forest in front of Kai's eyes.

 _TL Note:_ `軽やかに宙を舞う` This is a bit hard to phrase, because I'm pretty sure it is not dance, but more like walking posture that resembles dancing?
 But how to name it?

-"...Well, I'll continue setting up the tent then."
+"...Well, I'll continue setting up the tents then."

-He finished putting anti-wind cover onto the tent.
+He finished applying the anti-wind cover onto the tent.
-But the moment he was about to move on the second one...
+But the moment he was about to move on the next one...

 "Kai."